zirafinjezik/certifications/README.md

 ### 4.1 General AI & Applied AI
 - AI and the Future of Work – University of the People
 - AI for Managers (Microsoft + LinkedIn) – LinkedIn Learning
-- AIin30 – Certificate of Completion – The Rift
-- Basics of AI & AI Prompting for Translators & Interpreters – TranslaStars
 - Bringing Ideas to Life Using AI – Coursera (AWS)
-- ChatGPT and Bard for Translators – TranslaStars
 - Content Localization with AI – TranslaStars
 - Elements of AI – University of Helsinki
 - Ethics of AI – University of Helsinki
 - Introduction to AI Agents – DataCamp
-- Job Opportunities in Localization with an AI Focus – TranslaStars
 - Large Language Models (LLMs) – Concepts – DataCamp
 - Large Language Models for Business – DataCamp
-- Optimize Business with Copilot – Microsoft
-- Prompt Engineering for AI Applications – Alison
 - Responsible AI Practices – DataCamp
 - Understanding the EU AI Act – DataCamp